deepthprasanth44/AI-Shopping-Chatbot/README.md

 Example Chat Flow

 User: hi
-Bot: greeting message
+Bot: Greeting message with usage instructions

-User: show products
+User: products
-Bot: lists available products
+Bot: Lists available products with price

-User: price of backpack
+User: backpack
-Bot: shows price details
+Bot: Shows detailed product information with image

 User: add to cart
-Bot: asks for product name
+Bot: Asks for product name

 User: checkout
-Bot: displays order summary and confirms order
+Bot: Displays order summary and confirms purchase

 Notes
 Core shopping logic (product listing, cart handling, checkout) is implemented manually for reliability.
 Gemini API is used only for conversational fallback when predefined logic does not match user input.
 The backend is implemented as a Vercel serverless API (/api/chat) for production deployment.